seznam/tornado-fastrpc/README.rst

 tornado-fastrpc
 ===============

-Non-blocking FastRPC (see https://github.com/seznam/fastrpc) client for Python's Tornado.
-It supports XML-RPC protocol too, so if FastRPC is not available, only XML-RPC protocol will be supported.
+Non-blocking XML-RPC and FastRPC (see https://github.com/seznam/fastrpc) client for Python's Tornado.
+If FastRPC is not available, only XML-RPC protocol will be supported.
 Python 2.7 and Python 3.4 (or higher) are supported.

 Instalation
 -----------